Need to talk? Call 1800 882 436.

 What are blood types?

-Everybody has one of 4 blood types (A, B, AB or O).
-You inherit your blood group from your parents.
 These blood types are further identified as being either positive or negative.
-(For example, your blood type can be A positive or A negative).
-This shows your 'Rhesus factor' (RhD), which states if you have a protein known as 'D antigen' on the surface of your red blood cells.
+For example, your blood type can be A positive or A negative.
+The ‘positive’ or ‘negative’ shows your 'Rhesus factor' (RhD), which identifies if you have a protein known as 'D antigen' on the surface of your red blood cells.

 What is haemolytic disease of the newborn?